 D-2-b-iii Generating an initial list of prioritized variants & then running them through eleVAR

-We’ll get rare variants from 1000G Phase 3. [[MG: remove to PCAWG]][[SKL: to cut this part?
-D-1 has already used 1KG common SNP to train parameters, the original text focus on cancer and tissue specific stuff, which is nothing with current context, So cut this part and go to D-2-b-iv?]]
+We’ll get variants from 1000G Phase 3. [[MG: remove to PCAWG]][[SKL: to cut this part?

-We will run eleVAR on the rare variants resulting from our variant calling on both PCAWG and on the prostate compendium whole-genome sequences.

 D-2-b-iv Round 1 of tuning based on publicly available datasets

 To perform the initial round of performance assessment and parameter tuning, we plan to use publicly available datasets from various resources.
-These datasets include known disease-causing mutations from molecular studies, high throughput reporter assays on enhancer activities and recurrence of cancer rare mutations in the region of interest involving germline and potentially somatic variants.
+These datasets include known disease-causing mutations from molecular studies, high throughput reporter assays on enhancer activities .

 The Human Gene Mutation Database (HGMD)\cite{12754702} and ClinVar\cite{24234437} catalogue large numbers of regulatory disease-causing mutations discovered in molecular studies.
 Several high-throughput technologies have also been developed to test the phenotypic impacts of non-coding genomic variants.
 For example, Kwasnieski et al used CRE-seq\cite{23129659} to assay over 1,000 single- and double-nucleotide mutations in promoter regions.
 Kheradpour et al.\cite{23512712} used MPRA to test variants affecting regulatory motifs in over 2,000 human enhancers.
 We will utilize these datasets to perform comparisons with other variant prioritization methods, such as CADD\cite{24487276}, to obtain a preliminary evaluation of method performance.
 We will then tune our parameters using the scheme described above.

-D-2-b-v Round 2 of tuning using high-throughput experiments done in this project
+D-2-b-v Round 2 [[How many rounds of tuning?]] of tuning using high-throughput experiments done in this project

 We expect an average of ~40K rare germline variants per genome\cite{23128226}.
 Since they rarely recur at the exact same position, we anticipate a prioritized list of ~8M variants (=40K * 250 genomes, based on the the expected size of the prostate compendium).
 We will select 500 functional regions of appreciable size that contain highly ranked variants.
 Assuming ~8M variants are distributed evenly across the human genome, taking an average element size of 3kb, the number of variants per element will be ~4.
 Variants on the same element are expected to have different functional impacts.
 For each element, we will prioritize at least one of these variants to be of high impact, and the remaining variants to be of a lower impact.
 Specifically, we will have a total of 1000 variants (500 with a high impact and 500 with a low impact).
 Subsequent tuning and refinement of the eleVAR parameters will be based on further experimental characterization of these 1000 variants (500 highly prioritized and 500 lowly, respectively).
 We will validate these variants through functional genomic screens using the [[change cloneseq]] [[SKL:Done]]STRO-seq technology coupled with luciferase reporter assays.
 Overall, this refinement will be accomplished in two rounds, each round per year, as detailed in Aim 3 and the timeline (Fig 6).
 Finally, during the last year of the proposed work, we will perform a careful assessment of our model.
 We will again prioritize our full list of variants and select a final set of 200 top ranked variants for an unbiased validation.
 This will allow us to construct a precise ROC curve in order to measure the accuracy of our predictions.

+(PDF in the dropbox )

+FIG 3 - Description of eleVAR workflow & data context

+FIG 1 - ENCODE regulatory network analysis

+(original in paper )

+FIG 2 - Filtering of somatic variants from a prostate cancer sample leading to identification of candidate drivers

+(original in the paper)

+PDF in the dropbox

+FIG 4 - Workflow for generating allelic variants and elements